Spell Series Ep. 11: Magikal Uses for Urine

 Thee, human blood, and swords, and spears delight,

-And the dire break of mad savage battle.
+And the dire damage of mad savage struggle.

 Stay, livid contests, and avenging strife,